sgong-pdftron/stranger-docs/android/guides/getting-started/integrate.md

 }
 ```

-To use Activities and fragments shown in the CompleteReader sample project, also include:
+To use activities and fragments shown in the CompleteReader sample project, also include:

 ```groovy
 implementation "com.pdftron:demo:1.0.0"